 Leaving Agra this morning we continue towards the ancient abandoned city of Fatehpur Sikri, built in 1571, as Emperor Akbar’s imperial capital.
 Although it was mysteriously abandoned just 15 years later, it remains in a remarkable state of preservation, with numerus palaces, wide courtyards and beautiful carvings.

-Just 15 kilometres away is the Bagh Bharatpur, a luxury Heritage Hotel in Bharatpur where we stop for lunch (included) before going on to the railway station to catch the Shatabdi Express for our comfortable two and a half hour journey to Ranthambore National Park.
+We stop for lunch (included) at the Laxmi Vilas Palace in Bharat before going on to the railway station to catch the Shatabdi Express for our comfortable two and a half hour journey to Ranthambore National Park.
 Originally the private hunting preserve of Maharajahs, its 400 square kilometres of forested rolling hills, valleys and lakes form a unique ecosystem.
 Started in 1973, India’s famous Tiger Project was created to protect the country’s tiger population.
 Despite many difficulties, the tigers of Ranthambore have survived and numbers have stabilised.

 Our hotel for the next two nights is the comfortable family-run three-star Ranthambore Regency on full board basis.

 An early start this morning is worth the sacrifice as we head out to the park for our safari using specially built, 20-person, open-top four wheel drive vehicles known as ‘canters’.
 After many years of conservation, Ranthambore is now the best place to spot tigers in India, but the reserve is about more than tigers – over 300 bird species have been counted including impressive crested eagles, painted stork and wild peacocks.
 The park’s residents also include large numbers of sambars, the largest Asian antelope, as well as marsh crocodiles, wild boar and rare sloth bears and leopards.
 Look out for the playful troop of black-faced langur monkeys near the main entrance gate.